 There are four adults in school who have completed safeguarding and child protection training for designated leads.
 We operate a hierarchy system so that staff are clear who they should make contact with in the first instance.
 If this person is not in school then they would seek assistance from the second person on the list etc.

 The above people complete training every two years.
-This was last updated on the 14th July 2015.
+This was last updated in July 2017

 All staff (teachers, teaching assistants, midday assistants, admin staff and the caretaker) have completed Basic Awareness of Safeguarding Training.
 Those staff who were not able to attend this training or have joined the school since this date have completed similar training programmes.
 Staff receive regular safeguarding updates throughout the year via briefings and meetings and complete an online training programme via Safeguard Software annually.

-The named Governor for Safeguarding is Mr Gary Hooks.
+The named Governor for Safeguarding is Mrs Clair Watkins